Trial Evidence Committee

-Please join the cohairs of the ABA Section of Litigation's Trial Evidence Committee for a committee-wide teleconference to discuss our upcoming projects.
+Please join the cochairs of the ABA Section of Litigation’s Trial Evidence Committee for an all-committee teleconference to discuss upcoming projects on Wednesday, April 16, 2014, at 4 p.m.
+(EST), 3 p.m.
+(CST), 2 p.m.
+(MST), and 1 p.m.
+(PDT).

-d.
-June: ABA Section of Litigation Spring Leadership Meeting (June 19-21, at Eldorado Hotel & Spa, Santa Fe, NM) - Business Meeting/Committee Dinner; Roundtable on Navigating through Administrative Law Courts-June 17 (Caldwell)
+4. June: ABA Section of Litigation Spring Leadership Meeting (June 19–21, at Eldorado Hotel & Spa, Santa Fe, New Mexico); Business Meeting/Committee Dinner; Roundtable on Navigating through Administrative Law Courts – June 17 (Caldwell)

 We are looking for authors for articles about trial evidence and related matters.
 Contact an editor (listed on our masthead) for more information.

 October: Sound Advice on Adverse Inferences (Kammer) – October 25

 November: Newsletter (Felter)